Jxnkk/graphMethods/README.md

 - -2 for clustering score because there were two occurences of clustering (one time in the area between Op_89cabbe2 and Op_c11dd55a vertically and another time between Op_2e15535e and Op_d0fe4507)
 - 0 for nodes blocked because no nodes were hidden behind operations

-## Running Project
+## Running this Project
-Just call analyze_graph(graph) with your loaded graph JSON as the parameter and store it as a variable.
-The function returns a dictionary of information about the graph.
+Just call analyze_graph(graph) with your loaded graph JSON as the parameter and store it as a variable. (e.g. result = analyze_graph(graph))
-Here's what to call for the different scoring factors (Let's say we stored function returns as result in this case):
+This function returns a dictionary with detailed information about the graph.
+You can use it to get the scores for different scoring factors:

 - Final Score: result["Final Score"]
 - Directionality and Hierarchy Compliance: result["Directionality Score"]